Patient Resources & FAQ

 How many treatments will I need? +

 This varies by the individual.
 The initial ultrasound will be able to identify how many veins per leg need treatment.
-Dr. Smith will give you a personalized treatment plan and options during your consultation and answer all of your questions.
+Dr. Abdullah will give you a personalized treatment plan and options during your consultation and answer all of your questions.

 Will I need compression stockings after treatment? +

 Yes.
 Compression stockings are an important part of the post-procedure recovery process.
 They help maintain pressure on the treated veins, reduce swelling, and promote healing.
-Dr. Smith will advise you on the duration — typically 1–2 weeks following most procedures.
+Dr. Abdullah will advise you on the duration — typically 1–2 weeks following most procedures.
 We can provide compression socks at our clinic.

 What should I do to prepare for my vein treatment? +